Clinical Research Master's Degree

 - Gain ethical and regulatory knowledge and practical skills.

-Courses are taught at the UC San Diego Extended Studies building at University City Center.
+Courses are taught at an off-campus location at the UC San Diego Division of Extended Studies building at University City Center, 6256 Greenwich Drive, San Diego, CA 92122 .
 Please visit their site for maps and transportation information.